bdelacretaz/blog-drafts/async-decision-making.md

 # Asynchronous decision making in open source teams

 _Asynchronous decision making_ is a key enabler of our geographically and culturally distributed open source teams.
+In this post I'll explain the ingredients that make it work at the ASF.

+I've been involved in the ASF since 2001 and [it's all Gianugo's fault](https://lists.apache.org/thread.html/c9180946d53733876c99dffba598017a736c9c31efac55a069f8efee@1006518708@%3Cfop-dev.xmlgraphics.apache.org%3E) - he was the one who started the discussions with Apache Fop about me donating the jfor XLS-FO to RTF converter that I had developed earlier.
+It was already too late to uninvent RTF which is a terrible format, but I digress.
+I am currently a member of the [Board of Directors](https://www.apache.org/foundation/board/) of the ASF and have been doing a lot of thinking (and [presentations](https://pinboard.in/u:bdelacretaz/t:pressbook/)) about  what makes the ASF tick in terms of collaboration and Shared Neurons.

-If synchronous decision-making meetings were required, even using remote channels like IRC or videoconference, we would move forward at a snail-like pace, as just finding a time where all stakeholders are available is almost impossible in an environment that has no managers and no central schedule.
+If synchronous decision-making meetings were required in ASF projects, even using remote channels like IRC or videoconference, we would move forward at a snail-like pace, as just finding a time where all stakeholders are available is almost impossible in an environment that has no managers and no central schedule.

 Meetings are also very expensive when you are working on a _maker's schedule_, as described by Paul Graham [1].
 Frequent meetings ruin the productivity of craftsmen, and there's lots of craftmanship in our industry, especially when you're building leading edge stuff.